Sleepytale Logo

 The villagers who walked by paused, feeling something inside them unclench.

-Jack sometimes looked up and saw a small figure waving from the clouds, and he waved back, knowing that somewhere above the breeze, a harp was playing a tune that made it easier for everyone to close their eyes.
+Jack sometimes looked up and saw a small figure waving from the clouds.
+He waved back, knowing that somewhere above the breeze a harp was playing a tune that made it easier for everyone to close their eyes.

-Sleepytale lets you turn the classic Jack and the Beanstalk bedtime story into something that fits your family.
-You can swap Jack for your child’s name, change the giant into a shy friend, set the beanstalk in your own backyard, and choose how big or small the adventure feels.
-In a few taps, you can generate new Jack and the Beanstalk bedtime stories with soft pacing, kind giants, and even audio, so your nightly routine feels familiar, reassuring, and easy to come back to.
+Sleepytale lets you reshape this classic climb into something that fits your family perfectly.
+Swap Jack for your child's name, turn Rowan into a shy dragon or a cloud-dwelling fox, set the beanstalk in your own backyard, and choose whether the adventure feels cozy, silly, or somewhere in between.
+In a few taps you can generate a personalized story with soft pacing, kind characters, and narrated audio, so bedtime feels familiar and easy to come back to every night.